LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 19)

+- get a bit more serious about not leaking memory. it doesn't matter when you just run the compiler once per process but compiler/tests.fr uses a bunch of compiler instances and was growing up to 4gb which offended me.

 ## (Jun 18)

 - i want to stop doing follow_redirects in emit ir because i think i barely use #redirect and it's kinda weird,